Carolina Panthers vs. New York Giants NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Giants stats and trends

-- This year, the Giants have just two ATS wins in five games as an underdog of 2.5 points or more.
+- The Giants have covered the spread twice this season when underdogs by 3 points or more (in four chances).

-- New York's games this season have hit the over in 50% of its opportunities (three times in six games with a set point total).
+- New York's games this year have hit the over in 50% of its opportunities (three times in six games with a set point total).

-- The Giants put up 19 points per game, comparable to the 20.2 the Panthers give up.
+- The Giants score 19.0 points per game, comparable to the 20.2 the Panthers give up.

-- New York is 2-0 against the spread and 1-1 overall when the team notches more than 20.2 points.
+- New York is 2-0 against the spread and 1-1 overall in games when it scores more than 20.2 points.

-- The Giants have turned the ball over nine times this season, three more turnovers than the Panthers have forced (6).
+- The Giants have turned the ball over three more times (9 total) than the Panthers have forced a turnover (6) this season.

 Home and road insights